microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 Vcpkg skipped uploading the binary package to your binary cache.
 * Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `write` or `readwrite`

-## Libraries rebuild instead of consuming from the remote binary cache
+## Libraries rebuild instead of using remote binary cache

-You are rebuilding libraries locally even though the remote binary cache contains the binary package you need.
+Your system rebuilds libraries locally, even when the required binary package is available in the remote binary cache.

 There is the absence of the following output:
 ```
 Restored 1 package(s) from <remote binary cache> in 1.1 s.
 Use --debug to see more details.
 ```

-### Cause 1: Vcpkg doesn't have permissions to read from the remote binary cache.
+### Cause 1: Vcpkg lacks read permissions from the remote binary cache

 Vcpkg choose to read your default binary cache over the remote one.
 * Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `read` or `readwrite`

-### Cause 2: The remote binary cache is empty.
+### Cause 2: The remote binary cache is empty

 The remote cache should contain a list of binary packages you've pushed.
 * Refer to the [empty binary cache](#empty-cache) section.

-### Cause 3: The remote package was built in a different environment than your local setup.
+### Cause 3: Differences between local and remote build environments

 Each package in binary cache is labeled with an [ABI hash](./binarycaching.md#abi-hash) which contains compiler versions, sources, and other information to distinguish between binary packages.
-The ABI hash calculated locally was unable to retrieve the package stored remotely.
+If the locally computed ABI hash doesn't match the one stored remotely, the package isn't retrieved.
-* Review the [ABI Hash mismatch troubleshooting guide](#abi-mismatch) to determine the root cause.
+* Consult the [ABI Hash mismatch troubleshooting guide](#abi-mismatch) to determine the root cause.

-## Libraries are rebuilding more frequently or sporadically than expected.
+## Unexpected or frequent library rebuilds

-You are building libraries in the same environment as you did before.
-You did not update vcpkg, but occassionally you need to rebuild libraries again.
+In an unchanged environment and without updating vcpkg, you still find yourself rebuilding libraries occassionally.

-### Cause 1: Something in the build environment changed without you knowing about it.
+### Cause 1: Undetected changes in the build environment

 Each package in binary cache is labeled with an [ABI hash](./binarycaching.md#abi-hash) which contains compiler versions, sources, and other information to distinguish between binary packages.
-The ABI hash calculated locally was unable to retrieve the package stored remotely.
+If the locally computed ABI hash doesn't match the one stored remotely, the package isn't retrieved.
-* Review the [ABI Hash mismatch troubleshooting guide](#abi-mismatch) to determine the root cause.
+* Consult the [ABI Hash mismatch troubleshooting guide](#abi-mismatch) to determine the root cause.

 ## <a name="abi-mismatch"></a> Troubleshooting ABI hash mismatch